 Nr.
-Activity Implementation Status 1.1 Member States to promptly undertake a national assessment of the design of nuclear power plants against site specific extreme natural hazards and to implement the necessary corrective actions in a timely manner (European) Stress test on all nuclear installations Completed 2.1 Member States to provide experts for peer review missions.
+Activity Implementation Status 2017 1.1 Member States to promptly undertake a national assessment of the design of nuclear power plants against site specific extreme natural hazards and to implement the necessary corrective actions in a timely manner (European) Stress test on all nuclear installations Completed 2.1 Member States to provide experts for peer review missions.
 List of possible reviewers for European IRRS missions provided.
 Completed IRRS Training sessions being followed.
-Participation in IRRS-missions 2012 (Sweden), 2013 (Bulgaria, Belgium) and followup mission in 2013 (UK) 2.3 Member States to be strongly encouraged to voluntarily host IAEA peer reviews, including follow-up reviews, on a regular basis; the IAEA Secretariat to respond in a timely manner to requests for such reviews Long tradition (see list in CNS6 report) E.g. OSART mission at plants every 5 years, SALTO mission+fu, IPSART+fu, etc Completed 3.1 Member States to conduct a prompt national review and thereafter regular reviews of their emergency preparedness and response arrangements and capabilities, with the IAEA Secretariat providing support and assistance through Emergency Preparedness Review (EPREV) missions, as requested Decision about EPREV mission will be taken after the completion of the 2014 IRRS mission.
-Open 3.2 The IAEA Secretariat, Member States and relevant international organizations to review and strengthen the international emergency preparedness and response framework, taking into account recommendations given in the final report of the International Action Plan for Strengthening the The RB has participated in the European EPR review and further is participating in European/regional harmonization efforts.
-Participation in HERCA/WENRA and several of their working groups (e.g. mutual assistance and exchange Ongoing
+Participation in IRRS-missions 2012 (Sweden), 2013 (Bulgaria, Belgium) and follow-up mission in 2013 (UK) 2.3 Member States to be strongly encouraged to voluntarily host IAEA peer reviews, including follow-up reviews, on a regular basis; the IAEA Secretariat to respond in a timely manner to requests for such reviews Long tradition (see list in CNS6 report) E.g. OSART mission at plants every 5 years, SALTO mission+fu, IPSART+fu, etc Completed 3.1 Member States to conduct a prompt national review and thereafter regular reviews of their emergency preparedness and response arrangements and capabilities, with the IAEA Secretariat providing support and assistance through Emergency Preparedness Review (EPREV) missions, as requested Decision about EPREV mission will be taken after the completion of the 2014 IRRS mission (i.e. end of 2018 when the FU-mission is held).
+Decision in 2019.
+Open 3.2 The IAEA Secretariat, Member States and relevant international organizations to review and strengthen the international emergency preparedness and response framework, taking into account recommendations given in the final report of the International Action Plan for Strengthening the International Preparedness and Response System for Nuclear and Radiological Emergencies, and encouraging greater The RB has participated in the European EPR review and further is participating in European/regional harmonization efforts.
+Participation in HERCA/WENRA and several of their working groups (e.g. mutual assistance and exchange of information and the development of the DEEPER database for European NPP's).
+Completed (continued practice)